turingschool/front-end-curriculum/projects/whats-cookin-part-two.md

 ---

 ### Minimum Professionalism Expectations
-* Commits are atomic and frequent, effectively documenting the evolution/progression of the application
+* Commits are atomic and frequent, effectively documenting the evolution/progression of the application.
+Commits are relatively even across all group members.
 * The Project Board is utilized (and updated) with Github issues and labels.
 * Developer uses PRs from feature branches before adding new code to the main branch.
 * The README is formatted well and at a minimum contains: